Fiction Friday – Just a Mushroom

 Author Note: I kind of like this idea and don’t feel like the short span of this blog affords much room to explore it.
 I am considering adding this to a list of stories to develop into longer works.
 Feel free to comment if you have feelings about the idea of expanding on this.

-One thought on “Fiction Friday – Just a Mushroom
+1 thoughts on “Fiction Friday – Just a Mushroom

 What are your thoughts?